 Everybody seems to have their own concept of what a PIM is.
-It might help to define the scope of "Best Free PIM" at the outset to avoid confusion.
-I will try to stick with that scope when selecting products to include here.
+It may help to define the scope of "Best Free PIM" at the outset to avoid confusion.
+I will stay within that scope when selecting products to include here.

 Go straight to the Quick Selection Guide

 PIMs for tablets and smartphones are displacing PIMs for PCs.
-Web-apps are also replacing conventional PIM programs.
-There are still a few free ones left though.
+Web-apps are also replacing conventional PIM programs for PCs.
+There are a few good PC PIMS left though.

 Pimero (Free Edition) is a relatively new entry in the full-featured, free PIMs category.
 It is a modestly crippled version of an actively-maintained commercial application.
 Pimero offers a full range of PIM functions: appointments, events, reminders, tasks, contacts, email -- even a feed reader, and chat.
 It has an attractive, well-organized user interface.